JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 ## The Goal

 We want to build a sine wavetable synthesizer that is polyphonic (can play multiple tones at once).
-We will need a plug-in that has a MIDI input, a MIDI output, and an audio output.
+We will need a plugin that has a MIDI input, a MIDI output, and an audio output.

 ## Project Setup in Projucer

 JUCE uses Projucer to set up the projects.
-From the templates I have chosen "Plugin -> Basic".
+From the templates, I chose *Plugin -> Basic*.

-Then, taking into consideration our specification above, I selected the following options:
+Then, taking into the consideration our specification above, I selected the following options:
 * Plugin is a Synth,
 * Plugin MIDI Input, and
 * Plugin MIDI Output.

 I am using Visual Studio, so I generated a solution for Visual Studio 2019; you can go with the IDE you normally use for C++ development.

-After compilation, the built VST3 plug-in can be imported to a DAW of choice or JUCE's AudioPluginHost.
+After compilation, the built plugin can be imported to a DAW of choice or JUCE's AudioPluginHost.

-After opening the project in the IDE you should have source files related to `PluginEditor` and `PluginProcessor`.
+After opening the project in the IDE, you should see the source files related to `PluginEditor` and `PluginProcessor`.
 Eventually, we will just slightly modify the `PluginProcessor` class (*PluginProcessor.cpp* file).

-And that's it when it comes to JUCE project setup!
+And that's it for the JUCE project setup!

 ## The WavetableSynth class

-We start building our synthesizer by creating `WavetableSynth` class.
+We start building our synthesizer by creating the `WavetableSynth` class.
 It will contain the interface to our synthesizer that will be called from within `processBlock()`.
 Thus, we will follow the top-down approach.

 Here are the contents of the *WavetableSynth.h* header file: